Troubleshooting

 SSV Node health endpoint

-To use this endpoint you'll first need to configure and open a port:
+To use this endpoint you'll first need to configure and open a specific port:

-, the health check endpoint can be reached using the curl
+The health check endpoint can be reached using the curl command, for example:

 curl http://localhost:16000/v1/node/health

-This request will provide a JSON response, here is an example of a response from a node in good state:
+This request will provide a JSON response.
+Here is an example of response from healthy node:

 {